AndreyShpilevskiy/FileManager/README.md

 5 - Replace word in file.
 To replace the word in a file first of all you must enter a file name to found it.
 Than you can enter existing word and new word that will replace it.

+Keys to action with Microsoft Excel files:

-6 - Read xlsx files.
+6 - Read Microsoft excel file.
 Displays all the content of the Microsoft Excel file with the 'xlsx' extension.

-7 - Insert new data into xlsx file.
-New data will appers in the first cell in Microsoft Excel file.
+7 - Insert new data into Microsoft Excel file.
+New data will appears in the first cell in Microsoft Excel file.

-8 - Find word in xlsx file.
+8 - Find word in Microsoft Excel file.
 You can also find a word in file.
 After entering file name and word that you need to find you will see message "File contains provided word.

+9 - Replace word in Microsoft Excel.
+New word will replace first matching word from the beginning of the  Microsoft Excel file.

+10 - Replace all repeated words in Microsoft excel.
+Will replace all matching words in Microsoft Excel file.

 0 - Exit.
 To finish program and exit.